Is laser welding stronger?

-Is Laser Welding Really Stronger Than Traditional Welding?
+Is Laser Welding Stronger Than Traditional Welding?

 1. Introduction

-When looking for a more reliable and durable welding solution, a common question is: Is laser welding really stronger than traditional welding?
-As a laser equipment manufacturer, we frequently hear this question from customers.
-This article will compare the strength, application scope, and industrial value of these welding technologies from the buyer’s perspective to help you make an informed purchase.
+As a laser equipment manufacturer, we hear this question often.
+This article compares the strength, applications, and value of both technologies from a buyer’s perspective — to help you make an informed decision.

 2. What Is Laser Welding?